paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/snyk.md

   alignment: 'bleed'
 %}

-Throughout my engagement I also advised on the development of the company's nascent component library.
+Throughout my engagement I also advised on the development of the company’s nascent component library.
 I advocated for developing patterns that carried few assumptions about their intended use, enabling them to be applied more broadly across the product.